cscart/docs/en/user_guide/manage_products/promotions/discount_if_number_of_products_exceeds_value.rst

 #.
 Switch to the **Bonuses** tab and click the **Add bonus** button.

 #.
 Choose any bonus from the dropdown menu and configure it.
 For example, let's choose **Order discount** with *to percentage of the original price*, then set the percentage to ``10``.
-All products in the order will cost only 10% of their original price.
+That way customer will get a 90% discount on order subtotal (new subtotal = 10% of the original subtotal).

    .. important::